redstone-finance/redstone-showroom/README.md

-# RedStone Showroom
+# Canto Showroom

-Simple app which demonstrate redstone integration with EVM chains.
+Simple app which demonstrate RedStone integration with Canto.